cognix-labs/promptlab/docs/README.md

 Fields definition:

 - metric (mandatory): name of the metric from the specific library
-- column_mapping (mandatory): column mapping to map the metric paramaeters with dataset columns and the inference output.
-To map a parameter to inference output, use `$inference`.
+- column_mapping (mandatory): column mapping to map the metric paramaeters with dataset columns and the completion output.
+To map a parameter to completion output, use `$completion`.
 - evaluator (required for custom metric): it's the evaluator object that's required for custom metrics.

 ### Metric